Hackuarium/beemos/README.md

 # State of the project

-We have designed and ordered the PCBs for the bee counter, weather station, scale and master boards.
+We have designed and ordered PCBs for the bee counter, weather station, scale and master boards.
 These four boards have been assembled and programmed.
 We also built a laser cut wooden enclosure which contains the bee counter PCB.
 It includes 8 individual gates that the bees use to enter/exit the hive and an upper compartment for the board so that sensor are on top of entering bees.
-A few field trials were launched to assess the accuracy of the bee counter but we still need to fix some things in the hardware and software to get it working.
-To solve these issues, Clara has joined the BeeMoS team to make some tests of the bee counter in a controlled setting with live bees (transparent box with the beecounter inside and a camera to record video of entering/exiting bees that will be compared to the readings from the board).
+A few field trials were launched to assess the accuracy of the bee counter but we still need to fix some things in the hardware and software to get it working (we detect false positives at the beginning and the end of sunny days, possibly due to sun beams entering and being counted as a passing bee).
+Clara has joined the BeeMoS team in the summer of 2018 to make some tests of the bee counter in a controlled setting with live bees (transparent box with the beecounter inside and a camera to record video of entering/exiting bees that was compared to the readings from the board) and also participated in building a hive scale.

 <p align="center">
   <img width="800" src="common/images/CounterFieldTest.jpg">
 </p>

 The weather board can now show temperature, humidity, atmospheric pressure and relative light intensity.
 The scale board v1.0 has been soldered, a minor fix was needed to get it to work.
 The next steps will be to get the bee counter to work accurately by performing controlled tests, to assess the accuracy of the scale over time and to be able to send data wirelessly, integrate them to a database and plot them in an attractive way.

 We have assembled a completed kit, containing:
 - 1 master board